-Heart disease is one of the leading causes of deaths.
-Here in America, heart disease impacts one in three.
+Heart health problems are one of the leading causes of death.
+Here in America, heart disease impact one in three.
 By the time a person celebrates their 80th birthday, over 85 percent will have heart disease.

-Women are particularly vulnerable because they are twice as likely to receive a wrong diagnosis, as well as being mistreated when they go in.
+Women are particularly vulnerable because they are twice as likely to receive a wrong diagnosis and be mistreated when they go in.
 Heart disease isn’t just a man’s disease.
 It’s just as prevalent in women.
 And because women are more likely to act as caregivers for spouses and parents, it means they are at added risks.

 Hypertension – also known as high blood pressure – impacts one in three, with nearly half of those diagnosed being women.
 This is where blood flows through your arteries at a higher pressure level than normal.